samply/sample-locator/README.md

         src/assets/img

 For example, let's suppose you want to set up a Sample Locator for the Frankfurt university clinic, within the digital health care center.
-Then you might want the clinic's logo in the Sample Locator header and the center logo in the footer.
+Then you might want the clinic's logo in the Sample Locator header and the center's logo in the footer.

 So let's put the relevant files into the image directory:

         curl https://www.kgu.de/typo3conf/ext/kgu_theme/Resources/Public/Images/ukf_logo.svg>src/assets/img/ukf_logo.svg
         curl https://www.kgu.de/fileadmin/_processed_/5/d/csm_UCDHC_Logo_f1edfcde2d.jpg > src/assets/img/csm_UCDHC_Logo_f1edfcde2d.jpg

 (These are just examples, and may not actually do anything).